Dublin campus

 Learning Disabilities

 If you require accommodations during your time in N.U.in Ireland, you must apply directly through both University College Dublin and Disability Access Services at Northeastern University.
-Information on applying for accommodations through University College Dublin will be made available in the N.U.in pre-departure process over the summer.
-Students should also speak to their professors individually to alert them of any approved accommodations.
+For applying for accommodations at University College Dublin, students can submit request to UCD’s Disability Support Office by emailing [email protected].

-If you have any specific questions about the accommodations process overall, please reach out to the Disability Access Services.
+If you have any specific questions about the overall accommodations process, please reach out to Northeastern’s Disability Access Services.